-Robbery falls into different categories and the penalties for the offense vary depending on the specific type.
-If you’ve been charged with robbery, your first move should be to contact your Daytona Beach robbery lawyer.
+If you or a loved one have been charged with robbery in the Daytona Beach, FL area, don’t hesitate to contact us right away.
+Our criminal defense lawyers have over 20 years of experience successfully handling these types of cases.
 They’ll advise you on the best defenses you can use such as innocence of wrongdoing, intoxication at the time of the incident, or being forced to commit the offense.

 Florida State Law Categorizes Robbery into Degrees